-- 8.1 Staff members must declare any relationships that they may have with pupils/students outside of school; this may include tutoring, mutual members of social groups etc. or family connections.
-Staff members must not assume that the trust/school are aware of any such connections.
+- 8.1 Colleagues must declare any relationships that they may have with pupils/students outside of school; this may include tutoring, mutual members of social groups etc. or family connections.
+Colleagues must not assume that the Trust/school are aware of any such connections.
 A declaration form is available at Appendix 3. - 8.2 Physical relationships with pupils/students, regardless of their age are strictly forbidden and may lead to a criminal conviction.
-This may also apply to former pupils/students and advice must be sought before commencing any such relationship. - 8.3 If staff members and pupils/students must spend time on a one-to-one basis, staff will ensure that: - This takes place in a public place that others can access - Others can see in to the room - A colleague or line manager knows this is taking place - Keep the classroom door open - 8.4 Staff members must not behave in a way that may be perceived as sarcastic, nor should they make jokes at the expense of pupils/students, embarrass, or humiliate pupils/students, discriminate against or favour pupils/students. - 8.5 Staff members must treat pupils/students with dignity and must not demean or undermine them, their parents or carers or work colleagues.
+This may also apply to former pupils/students and advice must be sought before commencing any such relationship. - 8.3 If Colleagues and pupils/students must spend time on a one-to-one basis, staff will ensure that: - This takes place in a public place that others can access - Others can see into the room - A colleague or line manager knows this is taking place - Keep the classroom door open

+- 8.4 Colleagues must not behave in a way that may be perceived as sarcastic, nor should they make jokes at the expense of pupils/students, embarrass, or humiliate pupils/students, discriminate against or favour pupils/students. - 8.5 Colleagues must treat pupils/students with dignity and must not demean or undermine them, their parents or carers or work colleagues.